Coronavirus Disease 2019 (COVID-19)

 You are at risk for infection if you:

-- Recently traveled to or live in an area with a COVID-19 outbreak
+- Recently traveled to or live in an area with widespread transmission of COVID-19

-- Had contact with a person who was diagnosed with or who may have COVID-19
+- Had close contact (more than 15 minutes at a distance of less than 6 feet) with a person who was diagnosed with or who may have COVID-19

 What are the symptoms of coronavirus disease 2019 (COVID-19)?